Custom Checkout Using Tokenization

 - Get approval for your app to use credit card tokenization.

-- Collect the payer’s credit card information and make the /credit_card/create call from the client
+- Collect the payer’s credit card information and make the /credit_card/create call.

 - Send the